Mytho/base.js/README.md

 BASE
 ====

-Core classes for use within your Require.js modularized application.
+Some helper classes for use within your Require.js modularized application.

 Tests
 -----